JetBrains/kotlin-web-site/docs/reference/basic-syntax.md

 ## Defining packages

-Package specification should be at the top of the source file.
+Package specification should be at the top of the source file:

 ``` kotlin
 package my.demo